Assassin654/AutoClicker/README.md

   * Select cursor positions
   * Repeat until stopped or a given number of times
   * Macro recording, saving, and playback with options to capture mouse and or keyboard inputs
   * Ability to write custom macro scripts
+  * Restrict program to working only in windows
   * Create custom hotkeys to control the program
   * Warns and allows user to update if new versions are available